Epic Art Terms & Policies

 HOW TO REGISTER & PAY

-All registrations are made online and full payment is required at time of registration.
+All registrations are made online, and payment is required at time of registration.

-To register, complete and submit a registration form and accept the Waiver of liability below.
+To register, complete and submit a registration form and accept the Waiver of liability.

 WAIT LIST PROCEDURES